cja5553/food_dash/food_dash-documentation/docs/index.md

 Do note that the datasets that are fed into the ``preparing_data_for_viz`` function assumes that the columns for your dates are "date_range_start" and the columns for the counties are called "Counties".

-To see how each specific function works, refer to the *User List* for tab.
+To see how each specific function works, refer to the **User Guide** tab.

 ```python
 # executing the creation of dashboard here.